 Severe housing problems are concentrated among extremely low-income households.
 Nearly three-fourths of low-income renter households with severe housing problems have incomes below 30 percent of area median.
-Nationally, 30 percent of the HUD-estimated median family income is \$13,554 for a family of three, which is nearly equivalent to the Federal poverty line of \$13,702.
-This article uses the terms extremely low income and poor interchangeably unless the context indicates that a technical meaning is intended.
+Nationally, 30 percent of the U.S. Department of Housing and Urban Development (HUD)-estimated median family income is \$13,554 for a family of three, which is nearly equivalent to the Federal poverty line of \$13,702.
+This paper uses the terms extremely low-income and poor interchangeably unless the context indicates that a technical meaning is intended.

-More than two-thirds of extremely low-income renters who do not have housing assistance have severe housing problems (HUD, 2000b).
+More than two-thirds of extremely low-income renters who do not have housing assistance have severe housing problems (U.S. Department of Housing and Urban Development, 2000b).
 For most of these households, the dominant housing problem is affordability: they pay too much of their income for rent.
-Of these approximately 4.2 million extremely low-income households (in 1997), more than 4 million paid more than half of their income for rent and utilities, while 300,000 lived in severely inadequate housing.
-Some households had both priority problems.
-(Lubell, Nelson, and Sard, in press.)
+Of these approximately 4.2 million extremely low-income households (in 1997), more than 4 million paid more than one-half of their income for rent and utilities, while 300,000 lived in severely inadequate housing.
+Some households had both priority problems (Lubell et al., forthcoming).

 Housing vouchers directly redress affordability problems.
-A family can stay in the same unit and reduce its housing costs to 30 to 40 percent of its income if its landlord agrees to participate in the voucher program, if the rent is reasonable, and if the unit passes a quality inspection.
+A family can stay in the same unit and reduce its housing costs to 30 to 40 percent of its income if its landlord agrees to participate in the voucher program, the rent is reasonable, and the unit passes a quality inspection.
 Alternatively, the family can move to a new unit of decent quality and reasonable cost.

-Lack of Affordable Housing Particularly Affects Families With Children.
+Lack of Affordable Housing Particularly Affects Families With Children

 Among extremely low-income renter households with severe housing problems and no housing assistance, those consisting of families with children are the most burdened by unaffordable housing.
 Some 90 percent of such families with children are shelter poor compared with 73 percent of childless households.
-(Households are shelter poor if, after paying for housing costs, they are unable to afford other necessities of life.)
-(Lubell, Nelson, and Sard, in press).
-Nearly twice as many extremely low-income renter families with minor children as elderly households have severe housing problems, as defined by HUD (HUD, 2000b).
+(Households are shelter poor if, after paying for housing costs, they are unable to afford other necessities of life;) (Lubell et al., 2001).
+Nearly twice as many extremely low-income renter families with minor children as elderly households have severe housing problems, as defined by HUD (U.S. Department of Housing and Urban Development, 2000b).